 You can also make it in an electric pressure cooker:

-This recipe appears in my slow cooker recipe book.
+A variation of this recipe appears in my slow cooker recipe book.

 More Slow Cooker Beef Recipes